-From someone (me) who doesn’t care much for coconut, I sure do LOVE this Southern classic Italian Cream Cake!
+You’re gonna LOVE this Italian Cream Cake!
 Although there’s nothing Italian about it, you can’t resist this Southern beauty.
 It’s light and fluffy and full of toasted coconut and pecans in every bite!
+Next, it’s filled and frosted with a fluffy Cream Cheese Frosting.
+Lastly, this beauty is garnished with remaining toasted coconut and pecans!

 Italian Cream Cake Tips: